HEARD AND NOT SEEN

 While most heads of brands would never commit to hosting such an abstract podcast, Edelman’s data indicates that people do want the heads of companies to personally speak when it matters.
 The data shows that 76% want them to lead change and 71% want them to respond to events.
 Podcasts can be the perfect opportunity to keep such channels open to employees and customers, but they could as easily strike gold as set the house on fire.
 Imagine the difference between a podcast hosted by Bill Gates versus Elon Musk.
 There’s a reason those in charge usually limit their exposure.

 Yet lest those with limited resources jump to producing ‘simple’ in-house podcasts, content that varies in location and sound design are far more likely to stay interesting, even without a silver-tongued host.
 It takes a lot to maintain a conversation by oneself and as Goldsmith says, “If [a podcast] is poorly, produced, difficult to listen to, not well structured, not well planned, with audio quality that is not great, your opportunity has disappeared.”
-For the Arable Aware podcast, Audere Communications records in-studio and in farmers fields across the UK, giving contrast and atmosphere for listeners and giving the experts and farmers the opportunity to adjust their planned conversation as they observe their field surroundings – things that couldn’t happen in-studio.
+For the Arable Aware podcast, Audere Communications records in farmers' fields across the UK, giving contrast and atmosphere for listeners and giving the experts and farmers the opportunity to adjust their planned conversation as they observe their field surroundings – things that couldn’t happen in-studio.

 Goldsmith believes the Arable Aware podcast to be a success because “it’s almost a one-on-one account-based marketing but for those two experts to not just report the podcast on the farm but get to chat to the farmers at the same time.
 They may or may not be customers but what we’re doing is chatting about their own life and work – that is about building trust.
 The podcast is the outlet for developing trust.
 It’s not just about the content, it’s wider.”
 It’s exactly the same mix of radio quality in-studio and field recording that the likes of Duolingo uses in its Spanish podcast, rated first in its iTunes category, and Mastercard uses in its most successful podcast, ‘Fortune Favors the Bold.’